Bachelor of Science Degree

 This course will enable students to synthesize new knowledge and develop a personal perspective on their future professional career in nursing.
 The current health care environment demands a nursing workforce that is theoretically sound, clinically adept, and politically aware.
 Topics to be discussed and explored include patient advocacy, political awareness and influence, power and oppression, institutional policy/personal goals, risk management, utilization and audit, and quality assurance.
 Additional topics may be added in response to new or emerging trends in nursing and health care.
 To continue in the nursing program the student must maintain a grade of C+ (77) or higher in this course.
 Prerequisite(s): NUR 401

-This course will allow the senior nursing student to integrate and apply knowledge from all previous courses.
-Under the direct supervision of an experienced registered nurse, the student will care for a variety of patients in a health care setting.
-Concepts including leadership, critical thinking, and quality improvement will be applied in caring for patients, families, and communities to improve healthcare outcomes.
+This course will allows the senior nursing student to integrate and apply knowledge from all previous courses with emphasis on preparation for NCLEX-RN success.
+Concepts including leadership, critical thinking, culture, spirituality, and quality improvement are applied in caring for patients, families, and communities to improve healthcare outcomes.
+This course reinforces the knowledge, skills, and abilities that are essential for entry-level nursing practice.
+Opportunities for application of these concepts are provided in various healthcare settings.
+To complete this course grade of C+ (77) or higher is required.
 Prerequisite(s): NUR 402 and 404 with a grade of C+ or higher Corequisite(s): NUR 405H